JoseDeFreitas/wikipedia-edits-chart/README.md

 [^4]: Wikipedia is available in [many languages](https://meta.wikimedia.org/wiki/List_of_Wikipedias).
 Wikimedia uses a combination of standards to define the language codes.
 Here is a [list of language codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for you to know.
+[^5]: You can set the value of "year" to be "current", which will choose the current year of the Earth.
+This is useful if you want to have the chart permanently in any site without needing to change the year value every year.
-[^5]: The default value is "light".
+[^6]: The default value is "light".
 You can specify it explicitly or leave it.
 If you want the dark mode, you need to specify it explicitly.